andylopezr/SIS/README.md

 # REST API With Flask & SQL Alchemy

 <img src="https://www.ncrts.com/public/images/webapp-banner.jpg">
 > Form Database CRUD API using Python, Flask, SQL Alchemy and Marshmallow for SIS to register 3 fields, store the regs in a SQLite DB and logs the creation event in a creation.log file.
 It flashes custom messages for specific event types and errors.
+I also implemented Basic Authentication using Flask-httpauth.

 ## How to run it